Understanding and Coping with Natural and Human-Made Disasters

 • Ongoing stress and hardship

-If you are a member of the reserve component, these concerns can be magnified.
-You may be activated to respond to a disaster in the same area where your home and family are affected.
+If you are a member of the National Guard or Reserve, these events and their consequences are particularly relevant, as you may be activated to respond to a disaster that has impacted your home and family.

 Short-Term Stress Reactions

-A disaster is a hard experience, but the stressors that follow can be just as challenging.
-These may include destruction of your home, evacuation, water and food shortages, loss of electricity and a lack of phone or internet services.
+Disasters are stressful, and their after-effects can be just as challenging.
+These may include destruction of your home, evacuation, water and food shortages, loss of electricity, and disrupted telecommunications services.
 Short-term stress reactions can cause:

 • Worry and anxiety